8 Examples of Strategic Sales Plans

 Organization Chart

-A sales organization chart is like a cheat sheet for your sales team.Strategic Sales Plans Examples: organizational chart
+A sales organization chart is like a cheat sheet for your sales team.Strategic Sales Plans Examples: sales organizational chart

 A sales org chart can range in scope from very simple, like the one above, to more complicated.
 Some go as far as naming individual employees and outlining their specific responsibilities.